Extreme event preparedness: What lessons can we take from the global pandemic for global climate change?

 In the wake of the Ebola crisis in West Africa in 2015, Bill Gates, the co-founder of Microsoft Corporation, said “We were not prepared for the next epidemic… we need a response system with an ability to mobilize hundreds of thousands of health workers.
 If anything kills over 10 million people in the next few decades, it’s most likely to be a highly infectious virus rather than a war – not missiles, but microbes… Part of the reason is we have invested a huge amount in nuclear deterrents, but we have actually invested very little in a system to stop an epidemic.… We’re not ready for the next epidemic”*.
-Indeed, in 2019 about 52% of US Federal Budget was assigned to the ministry of defence only, while only 2% was assigned to science.
-In Germany, it was 12% for military and 5% for education and research (including all grades, fields and subfields).
-The world military expenditure approaches $2.0 trillion per year.
-However, at facing a non-traditional enemy like viruses and climate catastrophes all these investments have proven their fail to protect the human being.
+Indeed, about 52% of the 2019 US Federal Budget was assigned to defense, while only 2% was devoted to science.
+In Germany, 12% of the federal budget went to military, and less than half of that to education and research across fields.
+This trend is international with world military expenditure approaching $2.0 trillion per year.
+But these investments are not protecting us against non-traditional enemies like viruses, extreme weather events, or climate change.

 * Source video: www.youtube.com/watch?v=6Af6b_wyiwI&feature=youtu.be